Procedures for Developing or Amending a Graduate Program

 Note: If the proposal does not require approval from SUNY or re-registration through SED, skip Stage 5.

-If you’re establishing or amending a graduate course as part of a program proposal, you will need to submit a Course & Program Action Form with your proposal.
+If you’re establishing or amending a graduate course as part of a program proposal, this can be included in the online Course & Program Action Form with your proposal.

-If you are changing the course outside of a program proposal, please submit the Course & Program Action Form to the Graduate Course-Program Changes email at [email protected] once all necessary approval signatures are obtained.
+If you are changing the course outside of a program proposal, please submit an online Course & Program Action Form.
+Questions related to these changes can be addressed to the Graduate Course-Program Changes email at [email protected].

 Visit our Course Changes & Syllabus Guide page for more information.